Fire adaptations: Animal use of fire

 Fires are not always detrimental.
 Burnt areas usually have better quality and accessibility of foods for animals, which attract animals to forage from nearby habitats.
 For example, fires can kill trees, and dead trees can attract insects.
 Birds are attracted by the abundance of food, and they can spread the seeds of herbaceous plants.
 Eventually large herbivores will also flourish.
 Also, large mammals prefer newly burnt areas because they need less vigilance for predators.
-An example of animals' uses on fires is the black kite, a carnivorous bird which can be found globally.
-Although it is still not confirmed, black kites were witnessed to carry smoldering sticks to deliberately start fires.
-These birds can then capture the escaping insects and rodents.

-Summary

-Both plants and animals have multiple strategies to adapt with fires.
-Moreover, both plants and animals are capable of altering fire regimes.
-Humans know how to use fires, and plants and animals "know" it as well.
+An example of animals' uses of fires is the black kite, a carnivorous bird which can be found globally.
+In monsoonal areas of north Australia, surface fires are said to spread, including across intended firebreaks, by burning or smoldering pieces of wood or burning tufts of grass carried - potentially intentionally - by large flying birds accustomed to catch prey flushed out by wildfires.
+Species involved in this activity are the black kite (Milvus migrans), whistling kite (Haliastur sphenurus), and brown falcon (Falco berigora).
+Local Aborigines have known of this behavior for a long time, including in their mythology.
+To date, no clear recordings of this behaviour exist, rendering the testing of the intentions behind this behaviour difficult.